jwplayer/ott-web-app/docs/features/series.md

   ]}]
 ```

 Notice that the episodes don't include metadata (title, description, image, etc. ).
 That needs be retrieved seperately.
-This can be done one-by-one using [GET Media](https://developer.jwplayer.com/jwplayer/reference/get_v2-media-media-id), but to do this more efficiently we use the a [watchlist playlist](https://developer.jwplayer.com/jwplayer/reference/get_apps-watchlists-playlist-id):
+This can be done one-by-one using [GET Media](https://developer.jwplayer.com/jwplayer/reference/get_v2-media-media-id), but to do this more efficiently [watchlist playlist](https://developer.jwplayer.com/jwplayer/reference/get_apps-watchlists-playlist-id) can be used:

 ```
    GET playlist?mediaids=zxcvbnma,lkjhgfds